Second Chance Animal Rescue Society

-Second Chance Animal Rescue Society (SCARS) is a no kill, non-profit animal rescue organization based in Edmonton and Athabasca, Alberta, serving northern Alberta, Canada.
-SCARS adopts out dogs and cats, keeping the animals in a foster setting rather than an animal shelter.
-Before adopting them out, each animal gets medical care, receives vaccinations and microchips, and are spayed or neutered.
+Second Chance Animal Rescue Society (SCARS) is registered non-profit animal rescue organization based in Edmonton, Morinville, and Athabasca, Alberta, serving northern Alberta, Canada.
+SCARS adopts out dogs and cats, keeping the animals in a foster settings when possible or at the Morinville animal shelter.
+Before adopting them out, each animal gets medical care, receives vaccinations and microchips, and is spayed or neutered.

 History

 The organization was cofounded by Sylvia Christiansen and Jan Pysyk in 2002 after they began rescuing dogs found in remote communities in northern Alberta.
-In the first year, about 70 dogs were helped, increasing to about 500 in 2008, with the aid of about 100 volunteers and 50 foster homes.
+In the first year, about 70 dogs were helped, increasing to about 2,000 dogs/cat by 2025, with the aid of about 400 volunteers and 120 foster homes.